 Have you been arrested for a crime in Nevada?

-Call our Las Vegas gun crime lawyers at (702) 380-4895 to set up a free consultation to go over your case.
-We'll research your charges and try to get them dismissed or pled down to lesser offenses.
-We're also prepared to fight for you in trial.
+Call our Las Vegas gun crime lawyers at 702-DEFENSE (702-333-3673) to set up a free consultation to go over your case.
+We will research your charges and try to get them dismissed or pled down to lesser offenses.
+We are also prepared to fight for you in trial.

 Go to our Nevada firearm crime laws homepage.